itsMapleLeaf/typescript-plugin-tw-template/README.md

 The plugin will read from a custom `tailwind.config.js` file at the project root, or use the default config

-**Make sure you're using the workspace TS version!** In VSCode, you can do this by opening the `tsconfig.json` or any TS file, then click on the TS version number in the bottom right.
+**Make sure you're using the workspace TS version!** In VSCode, you can do this by opening any TS file, then click on the TS version number in the bottom right.

 ## TODO